0xdefaceme/whitepaper/README.md

 increased scrutiny by the community, potential loss of credibility and significant cost.

-While in the traditional software world vulnerabilities can be fixed in minutes by identifying, fixing and redeploying the software with the same state, Ethereum's immutability property makes mitigating vulnerabilities non-trivial.
+For traditional software, a fix for a vulnerability can be distributed by releasing a new version of the product (that might trigger other auto-update patterns) or, in case of a web application, the fix can be put in production within minutes.
+Ethereum's immutability property makes fixing vulnerabilities non-trivial.
 For many businesses in the ecosystem, smart contract vulnerabilities might in fact be a worst-case scenario.
 We hence conclude that maintaining deployed contracts is, and will be, difficult.

 Which brings us to why attacking smart contracts is currently a negative-sum game.
 Firstly, we argue why attackers may not be incentivized to attack